Elee Shimshoni

 I am also passionate about science communication and view it as an inseparable part of a scientist's role in society.
 Currently, I serve as the Scientific Director, and regularly write for, the non-profit organization "Little, Big Science", which is one of Israel's most popular science communication platforms.

-Previously, I was a postdoc at the Wyss Institute at Harvard University, working on organs-on-chips in the lab of Don Ingber.
+Previously, I was a postdoc at MIT in the labs of Brad Pentelute and Manolis Kellis, and at the Wyss Institute at Harvard University in Don Ingber's lab, working on organs-on-chips and other 3D human cell culture models for a variety of diseases.
 I received my PhD and my MSc from the Weizmann Institute of Science, where I was advised by Irit Sagi.
 Prior to that, I received my BSc in Biology and Psychology from the Hebrew University of Jerusalem.

 Email: eleekes@gmail.com